Dragon2fly/logger_tt/README.md

 ## 1.7.0
 * Fixed:
   * multiprocessing: log file rollover fails as child process keep opening the file.
-  * multiprocessing: if the log path is set by variable with time, child process creates a new redundant log path.
+  * multiprocessing: if the log path is set by a variable with time, child process creates a new redundant log path.

 * New functionality: Added `StreamHandlerWithBuffer`.
+Buffer the log output by time or by line number.
     GUI app could use this handler to keep the app responsive while having a tremendous log output.

+* Usability: In multiprocessing logging, users can set the log server address themselves through `setup_logging` or log config file.

 ## 1.6.1
 * Added `limit_line_length` parameter: log only maximum `n` characters for each traceback line.